Black Diamond Whippet revisited

 - The 2013/14 Whippet is still a two-piece variety in the standard tempered aluminum model.
 Collapsed the whippet length is 38″ (97cm), and can be expanded to 55″ (140cm).
 The carbon Whippet is a three-piece model which collapses to 28″ and can be expanded to 55″.

-- Weight is 15oz.
+- The force created by gravity acting on a mass." class="glossaryLink " target="_blank">Weight is 15oz.
 Shaft body is aluminum, hard anodized in a subdued grey resembling powdercoat.